Boundary Waters Guide Service

 This article was written in collaboration with Michael Higgins.

-Hunting in Ontario is always a pleasure, but getting the opportunity to drive from Southern Ontario to Northwestern Ontario, for a spring bear hunt, is an experience we rarely pass up.
+Hunting in Ontario is always a pleasure, but getting the opportunity to drive from Southern Ontario to Northwestern Ontario for a spring bear hunt is an experience we rarely pass up.

-Our adventure began with an early wake-up and loading of the truck in Peterborough.
+Our adventure began with an early wake-up and loading the truck in Peterborough.
 Joining us on this hunt was good friend John Ward from Camillus Knives.
 We were now in the truck and heading to Boundary Waters Guide Service, which is located an hour southwest of Thunder Bay.
 In what seemed like no time at all, we were surrounded by some of the most beautiful scenery as we drove up Highway 17.
 From the deep green pines to the almost neon green poplars, the forest became thicker and thicker and eventually gave way to the stunning blue water of Lake Superior, which was protected by the towering cliffs that surround the lake.
 As we drove, we had encounters with black bears and moose feeding along the highway, which kept fueling our excitement for the hunt.

 interior of truck